 Home to the Heublein Tower, an illustrious, 165-foot tower on top of Talcott Mountain.
 This Connecticut State Park is a great place for picnics, scoping out views, and light hiking for everyone!

 We hope your summer is filled with incredible adventures wherever life takes you.
-Be sure to share this article with your friends and let them know the best adventures of the summer in the Northeast!
-Also, stay tuned for more adventure ideas and fun trips for this summer. :)
+Be sure to share this article with your friends and let them know the best adventures of the summer in the Northeast United States!
+Also, stay tuned for more adventure ideas and fun trips for the summer.